So you’ve adopted – now what?

 If lost in Massachusetts, contact Missing Dogs Massachusetts.
 This organization has reunited countless lost animals with their families and has an extensive network, as well as knowledge on how to capture escaped dogs.

 Put out dirty clothes of yours near your home.
 Your dog may come back to it due to the clothes’ scent.
-It is highly likely that you do not want to chase the dog – coax him or her with food, etc.
+Do NOT chase the dog - they can become frightened or think it's a game – coax him/her with food or pretend you're having a ton of fun that they might want to participate in!

 Establishing a Routine